kdheepak/blog/content/32-neovim-languageserver-julia.md

 # Capabilities

-The corresponding `.vimrc` code is linked in the caption of each screencapture.
+The `.vimrc` code corresponding to the capability is linked in the caption of each screencapture.

 ## Completion